hrttf111/nix-netbsd-image/README.md

 To create i386 image: nix build ./#netbsd-i386.embedded-image To create amd64 image: nix build ./#netbsd-amd64.embedded-image Script "start-img" may be used to run image in qemu.
+Default passwords in custom image:
+For "root" user -> root
+For "admin" user -> admin